 Campbell Island wasn’t so lucky—it was big enough to attract an effort at sheep farming (which failed to be economically viable).
 Once the farm was abandoned, introduced sheep and cattle died out in the harsh climate—as did a population of feral cats.
 But rats remained a constant danger to birdlife until they were eradicated in 2001.
 Campbell also hosted a French expedition to observe the 1874 transit of Venus—but it was (almost predictably) too cloudy for good observations to be made.

 The Auckland Islands are mountainous and deeply dissected by inlets, so can play host to a wide variety of flora and fauna.
 They seem to have been visited by Polynesians half a century ago, but were uninhabited when the first Europeans came across them.
 Perhaps that Polynesian legacy was the stimulus for a doomed colonization attempt by Maori and Moriori from Chatham Island in 1842 (they were joined later by Europeans), which left a legacy of feral pigs and cats that are still disrupting the natural ecology.
-Russ and Terauds mention plans to eradicate the pigs and cats, but these don’t seem to have progressed since the book was written.
+Russ and Terauds mention plans to eradicate the pigs and cats, which still seem to be progressing slowly.
 The islands also hosted a German transit-of-Venus expedition in 1874, which experienced “the most wretched imaginable” weather—the scientists certainly don’t look very cheerful in the photograph in the book.

 The Snares are a paradox—despite their proximity to New Zealand, little effort was made to exploit their resources, they acquired no invasive species, and so are nowadays a teeming and pristine environment with strictly controlled access.
 My favourite picture from this chapter is of albatross nests in the Snares forest—the only place in the world you find albatrosses nesting under trees.